How to survive separation

 Make rough plans that meet your needs.
 Remember to keep any plans flexible.

-2. Seek expert help
+Seek expert help

 Contact Michael Lynch Family Lawyers and we can provide you with a list of experts and organisations in different fields that are able to assist you.

-But get your own family law advice before going to a mediation.
+We urge you to get your own family law advice before going to a mediation.

-Mediation explained
+Mediation explained.

 Solicitors sometimes sit in on mediation sessions with their clients.
 If your solicitor does not sit in on your session, you can meet your solicitor afterwards and get legal advice before the next session.